juniorsundarCasual/FF-GoW/src/volume_1/prologue.md

 As the sun's radiant disc gradually emerged, casting a brilliant glow upon the water, the sage cupped his hands, raising them to the heavens.
 With utmost devotion, he began the achamanam, the ritual sipping of water, purifying himself to commune with the gods.

-"Om Achyutaaya Namaha.
+"**Om Achyutaaya Namaha.
 Om Ananthaya Namaha.
-Om Govindaya Nahama."
+Om Govindaya Nahama.**"

 With each name called, the sage sipped water flowing through the crease splitting his right wrist.
 Once finished, he moved on to the next step.

-"Om Keshavaya Namaha," he said while touching his right cheek with his right thumb.
+"**Om Keshavaya Namaha,**" he said while touching his right cheek with his right thumb.

-"Om Narayanaya Namaha," he said while touching his left cheek with his right thumb.
+"**Om Narayanaya Namaha,**" he said while touching his left cheek with his right thumb.

-"Om Madhavaya Namaha," he said while touching his right eye with his ring finger.
+"**Om Madhavaya Namaha,**" he said while touching his right eye with his ring finger.

-"Om Govindaya Namaha," he said while touching his left eye with his ring finger.
+"**Om Govindaya Namaha,**" he said while touching his left eye with his ring finger.

-"Om Vishnave Namaha," he said while touching the right side of his nose with his index finger.
+"**Om Vishnave Namaha,**" he said while touching the right side of his nose with his index finger.

-"Om Madhusudhanaya Namaha," he said while touching the left side his nose with his index finger.
+"**Om Madhusudhanaya Namaha,**" he said while touching the left side his nose with his index finger.

-"Om Trivikramaya Namaha," he said while touching his right ear with his little finger.
+"**Om Trivikramaya Namaha,**" he said while touching his right ear with his little finger.

-"Om Vamanaya Namaha," he said while touching his left ear with his little finger.
+"**Om Vamanaya Namaha,**" he said while touching his left ear with his little finger.

-"Om Shridharaya Namaha," he said while touching his right shoulder with his middle finger.
+"**Om Shridharaya Namaha,**" he said while touching his right shoulder with his middle finger.

-"Om Hrishikeshaya Namaha," he said while touching his left shoulder with his middle finger.
+"**Om Hrishikeshaya Namaha,**" he said while touching his left shoulder with his middle finger.

-"Om Padmanabhaya Namaha," he said while touching his navel with all four of his fingers and thumb folded inwards.
+"**Om Padmanabhaya Namaha,**" he said while touching his navel with all four of his fingers and thumb folded inwards.

-"Om Damodaraya Namaha," he said while touching his head with all four of his fingers and thumb folded inwards.
+"**Om Damodaraya Namaha,**" he said while touching his head with all four of his fingers and thumb folded inwards.

 He pressed his open palms together and held them in prayer against his chest.
 After taking a long breath, he continued chanting.

-"Om Sankarshanaya Namaha."
+"**Om Sankarshanaya Namaha.**"

-"Om Vasudevaya Namaha."
+"**Om Vasudevaya Namaha.**"

-"Om Pradyumnaya Namaha."
+"**Om Pradyumnaya Namaha.**"

-"Om Anirudhaya Namaha."
+"**Om Anirudhaya Namaha.**"

-"Om Purushothamaya Namaha."
+"**Om Purushothamaya Namaha.**"

-"Om Adhokshajaya Namaha."
+"**Om Adhokshajaya Namaha.**"

-"Om Narasimhaya-"
+"**Om Narasimhaya-**"

 At that instant, something collided against the sage's torso, bringing him out of his ascetic trance.
 His eyes turned into daggers as he looked around for the interloper that dared to interrupt the most sacred of morning prayers.
 Whoever, or whatever it was, would inevitably face his wrath and would receive its due, if not in this life then maybe the next one, or the one after.